Hydro-Jetting Overview

 What are the limitations of a Hydro-Jetter?

-Hydro-jetting is an excellent solution; you might even ask yourself why even bother with other drain cleaning options.
-However, like everything, hydro-jetting has its limitations, the biggest being weak pipes.
-Old cast iron pipes are the most common as they become brittle with age and cannot hold under the pressure of a jetter.
-When Hydro-Jetting, the plumbing technician also runs the risk of flooding out the drain onto the floor.
-This is commonly a concern when jetting floor sink p-traps and will be solved by cabling the p-trap before deploying the jetter hose.
+Hydro-jetting is an excellent solution-so much so that you might wonder why bother with other drain cleaning methods.
+However, like any technique, it has limitations, the most significant being weak pipes.
+Older cast iron pipes are particularly vulnerable, as they become brittle over time and may not withstand the pressure of a hydro-jetter.
+Additionally, there is a risk of flooding the drain onto the floor, especially when jetting floor sink P-traps.
+This issue is typically mitigated by cabling the P-trap before deploying the hydro-jetting hose.

 Limitations of Hydro-Jetting: